Reimagined Salesforce Education Cloud Helps Institutions Build Lifelong Student Relationships with Unified Data, Automation, and Intelligence

 - Maximize Faculty & Staff Impact: A new capability model drives efficiency by breaking down silos to allow for critical services, such as appointment scheduling, application forms, case management, and more, to be used institution-wide.

-- Wow Prospective Students & Families: Salesforce’s reimagined recruitment and admissions experience provides a modern, personalised offering for prospective students and their families, plus recruiters and admissions staff.
+- Wow Prospective Students & Families: Salesforce’s reimagined recruitment and admissions experience provides a modern, personalized offering for prospective students and their families, plus recruiters and admissions staff.

 - Drive Better Student Outcomes: With features like Care Plans, institutions can leverage unified data to help staff truly understand what students need during critical moments in their journey and deliver better onboarding with step-by-step guidance.
 And soon, Salesforce’s innovations for student success will track key milestones in real time with automated alerts that notify advisors if a student is falling behind.
 They will also be able to support non-academic needs that are critical to student success such as managing programs for international students and food security.